bincooo/claude-api/README.md

-# ClaudeAI for Node.js
+### ClaudeAI for Node.js

-## slack Authentication Library for ClaudeAI.
+slack Conversation Library for ClaudeAI.

 ### Usage